stefano-mattiello/ink-sai/README.md

   In the original sai project ```dad``` is an authority contract to whom other contracts ask permission to call specific functions.
 In order to simplify this mechanism we eliminate the dad contract and we use the ```access control``` library by Openbrush.

-Therefore every contract will be instantiate with an admin (the caller) that have the power to grant and revoke roles to other addresses and we will use a modifier to restrict the access to some functions to specific roles. </li>
+Therefore every contract will be instantiated with an admin (the caller) that have the power to grant and revoke roles to other addresses and we will use a modifier to restrict the access to some functions to specific roles. </li>

 <li>In this projects (like in the original one) the token are represented as decimal number with 18 digits of precision and other parameters as decimal number with 27 digits of precision (they are respectively called wad and ray).